LeaseLord/LeaseLordAnroid/FrontEnd/README.md

 # Front End

-Folder for designing the HTML and CSS web pages
+Folder for designing the HTML and CSS of web pages

 ## Developers